mawieg/CCTs_School_Enrollment/README.md

-# CCTs_School_Enrollment
+# Do Early-ending Conditional Cash Transfer Programs Discourage Continued School Enrollment?

 This repo contains .do files, .R files, and (intermediate) datasets for the analysis in my paper "Do Early-ending Conditional Cash Transfer Programs Discourage Continued School Enrollment?".
 A working paper version is available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3429762.

-The raw data for my paper "Do early-ending conditional cash transfer programs discourage continued school enrollment?" comes from the website https://evaluacion.prospera.gob.mx/en/eval_cuant/p_bases_cuanti.php, which was no longer available at the time of writing.
+The raw data comes from the website https://evaluacion.prospera.gob.mx/en/eval_cuant/p_bases_cuanti.php, which was no longer available at the time of writing.

 ## How to run it